madebywild/wild-next/README.md

 ## Javascript

 Next runs mostly on convention over configuration, we'll highlight a few important pieces here, but for all your questions, simply head to their [zeit/next repository](https://github.com/zeit/next.js) to get all your questions answered.
-Most importantly, your can safely write next-generation code and expect it to be transpiled (eg. `await/async`), to be exact we go as far as `stage-0`.
+Most importantly, you can safely write next-generation code and expect it to be transpiled (eg. `await/async`), to be exact we go as far as `stage-0`.

 ### Routing